 Current Job: Vice President and Assistant General Counsel for the Brooklyn Nets and Barclays Center

-Before graduating from Cardozo in 2009, Kari Cohen interned for a number of law firms and agencies including the National Hockey League, Blue Equity (a private equity firm which managed SFX tennis and Joel Segal's Worldwide Footbal Agency), and Hughes Hubbard & Reed LLP as well as the recipient of the Floersheimer Fellowship.
-While interning she was exposed to sports law and to invaluable mentors such as Jessica Berman, Vice President and Deputy General Counsel at the NHL and Jeff Gewirtz, Executive Vice President of Business Affairs and Chief Legal Officer for the Brooklyn Nets and Barclays Center.Learn More
+En route to graduating from Cardozo in 2009, Kari Cohen interned for a number of law firms, including Hughes Hubbard & Reed LLP, and other entities such as the National Hockey League and Blue Equity, a private equity firm which managed SFX Tennis and Joel Segal's Worldwide Football Agency.
+Ms. Cohen was also the recipient of Cardozo's Floersheimer Fellowship for Constitutional Democracy.
+These experiences exposed her sports law and invaluable mentors such as Jessica Berman, Vice President and Deputy General Counsel at the NHL, and Jeff Gewirtz, Executive Vice President of Business Affairs and Chief Legal Officer for the Brooklyn Nets and Barclays Center.Learn More

 Undergraduate College: Tulane University, B.A. in Political Science with minor in Jewish Studies (Cum Laude).

-Program affiliations: Current Student Bar Association (“SBA”) President.
-Serving as both a student representative and as a leader in the Cardozo Community, I have successfully planned events ranging from the annual Cardozo Blood Drive to an extremely fun Barristers Ball.
+Program affiliations: Served as Student Bar Association (“SBA”) President.
+As a student representative and as a leader in the Cardozo Community, I successfully planned events ranging from the annual Cardozo Blood Drive to an extremely fun Barristers Ball.
 I was also a member of the Alternative Dispute Resolution Team, a Staff Editor on the Art & Entertainment Law Journal and a Tour Guide at Cardozo.Learn More

 Current Job: Benowich Law, LLP, Founding Partner